matlux/clojure-core-logic-chess/README.md

+This project has been transfered to https://github.com/matlux/clj-chess-engine

+See the live app under http://lambda.zone.

+This project is an experimentation which has stopped.
+This project is published for reference/research only.
+It is not only maintained any longer!
+Go to the above links to see a working Chess Engine written in Clojure.

 # clj-cl-chess

 Experiment with Core.logic.
 Some of the move have been modilized but other were hard to map onto core.logic.
 This is put on hold for the moment.
 I'm now implementing a solution in pure Clojure.